-The Company recorded an impairment of assets reversal of \$2.8 million for the 13 weeks ended March 27, 2022.
-The reversal is primarily due to an update of the net cost of the franchisee rent support program that we had provided for in the fourth quarter of 2021 and is a result of fewer dining room restrictions than were originally estimated.
+The Company recorded a reversal of asset impairment charge of \$1.4 million and \$4.2 million for the 13 and 26 weeks ended June 26, 2022, respectively.
+The reversal for both periods was due to changes in the planned use of certain locations.
+In addition the reversal for the year-to-date period was due to an update of the net cost of the franchisee rent support program that we had provided for in the fourth quarter of 2021 and is a result of fewer dining room restrictions than were originally estimated.